ut3/ramstetter.com/content/_index.md

 I only work remotely, as I've done since 2016.
 I became an employee at [Meteorcomm](https://www.meteorcomm.com) in 2022 after years of contracting for them.
 At Meteorcomm I develop radio frequency firmware for devices which operate on a nearly-nationwide 220Mhz network.
 [Read about my past clients and employers here](/pages/past-clients/).

-I have an M.Sc. in Computer Science from [Rutgers University, New Brunswick](https://www.cs.rutgers.edu), and a B.Sc. in Computer Engineering from the [University of California, Irvine](https://www.uci.edu).
+I have a M.Sc. in Computer Science from [Rutgers University, New Brunswick](https://www.cs.rutgers.edu), and a B.Sc. in Computer Engineering from the [University of California, Irvine](https://www.uci.edu).
 I posted some [interesting academic work here](/pages/academic-work/).

 [I thru-hiked the Appalachian Trail and hiked parts of the Pacific Crest Trail in 2014 and 2015.](/pages/backpacking/)